 The acquisition of automobile contracts for subsequent financing in securitization transactions, and the need to fund spread accounts and initial overcollateralization, if any, and increase credit enhancement levels when those transactions take place, results in a continuing need for capital.
 The amount of capital required is most heavily dependent on the rate of our automobile contract purchases, the required level of initial credit enhancement in securitizations, and the extent to which the previously established trusts and their related spread accounts either release cash to us or capture cash from collections on securitized automobile contracts.
-Of
+Of those, the factor most subject to our control is the rate at which we purchase automobile contracts.

 We are and may in the future be limited in our ability to purchase automobile contracts due to limits on our capital.
-As of December 31, 2022, we had unrestricted cash of \$13.5 million and \$114.7 million aggregate available borrowings under our two warehouse credit facilities (assuming the availability of sufficient eligible collateral).
-As of December 31, 2022, we had approximately \$22.1 million of such eligible collateral.
-During 2022, we completed four securitizations aggregating \$1,411.0 million of notes sold.
-In January 2023, we completed another securitization with \$324.8 million of notes sold.
+As of December 31, 2023, we had unrestricted cash of \$6.2 million and \$166.0 million aggregate available borrowings under our two warehouse credit facilities (assuming the availability of sufficient eligible collateral).
+As of December 31, 2023, we had approximately \$21.9 million of such eligible collateral.
+During 2023, we completed four securitizations aggregating \$1,235.5 million of notes sold.
+In January 2024, we completed another securitization with \$280.9 million of notes sold.
 Cash proceeds from this securitization were used to pay down the outstanding balance on our two warehouse credit facilities thus increasing the amounts available for borrowing under these facilities.
 Our plans to manage our liquidity include maintaining our rate of automobile contract purchases at a level that matches our available capital, and, as appropriate, minimizing our operating costs.
 If we are unable to complete such securitizations, we may be unable to increase our rate of automobile contract purchases, in which case our interest income and other portfolio related income could decrease.